 Swords into Blossoms: The Alchemy of Stopping and Seeing

-Four-day residential sesshin at Great Vow Zen Monastery exploring zazen, art, and body practice.
-Led by visiting monastic teachers, the retreat focuses on stopping and seeing—meeting difficulty with calm awareness.
-Open to all levels.
+Four-day residential retreat at Great Vow Zen Monastery exploring stopping and seeing through zazen, art, and body practice.
+Led by visiting monastic teachers, the retreat focuses on meeting difficult emotions with calm awareness. $200.

 Full details from Great Vow Zen Monastery